chr1sp1n/derby/README.md

 ___

-To start a new theme:
+To create a new theme:
 - execute: ```composer derby-generate-theme {theme-name}``` with theme name as parameter.
 New theme will be generated in ```development/themes/``` folder.
 - change directory to: ```development/themes/{theme-machine-name}```
 - execute: ```npm install```

-To start a new module:
+To create a new module:
 - execute: ```composer derby-generate-module {theme-name}``` with module name as parameter.
 New module will be generated in ```development/themes/``` folder.
 - change directory to: ```development/modules/{theme-machine-name}```
 - execute: ```npm install``